Neil Carter (musician)

 Neil Andrew Carter (born 11 May 1958) is an English musician who has worked in diverse genres throughout his career.
-Classically trained, he became a professional rock musician at the age of 17 and initially had his first "mainstream" experience with singer-songwriter Gilbert O'Sullivan.
+Classically trained on the clarinet and piano, he became a professional rock musician at 17 and had his first "mainstream" experience with singer-songwriter Gilbert O'Sullivan.
 He subsequently played guitar and keyboard for the hard rock band UFO (from August 1980 until their first breakup in 1983), guitarist Gary Moore, and Wild Horses.
-He is credited for co-writing a number of Gary Moore's songs including the worldwide hit "Empty Rooms".
+He is credited with co-writing a number of Gary Moore's songs, including the worldwide hit "Empty Rooms".

-At 30 he left the rock world and developed a different career as a of woodwind (saxophone and clarinet).
-He became a music examiner for ABRSM in 2003.
+At 30, he left the rock world and developed a different career as a teacher of woodwind (saxophone and clarinet).
+He became an ABRSM music examiner in 2003.
 2010 saw an unexpected return to rock with Gary Moore, playing festivals across Europe and a tour of Ukraine and Russia.
-Future tours and a Celtic rock album were to follow but this was curtailed by the death of Gary Moore in February 2011.
+Future tours and a Celtic rock album were to follow, but this was curtailed by the death of Gary Moore in February 2011.
+In 2014, he retired from Brighton College and moved permanently to his home in Lanzarote.

-On 30 April 2019, it was announced that he would return to UFO for their 'Last Orders' tour, following the death of Paul Raymond with Carter replacing Raymond.
-The tour began in June 2019 in Germany and continued into 2022 after being postponed from 2020 due to the COVID 19 pandemic.
+On 30 April 2019, it was announced that he would return to UFO for their 'Last Orders' tour, following the death of Paul Raymond, with Carter replacing Raymond.
+The tour began in June 2019 in Germany and continued into 2022 after being postponed from 2020 due to the COVID-19 pandemic.
 Following this tour, UFO called it quits once again in April 2024.

-In 2024 ´Moggs Motel´ an album from the musical project of the same name, in which he participated and composed and featuring UFO´s Phil Mogg, was released to wide critical acclaim.
+In 2024, 'Moggs Motel', an album from the musical project of the same name, in which he participated and composed, and featuring UFO's Phil Mogg, was released.

 Brighton College career

-Carter taught at Brighton College, from January 1993 holding the position of "Head of Woodwind and Brass".
+Carter taught at Brighton College, from January 1993 to July 2014 holding the position of "Head of Woodwind and Brass".
 He taught one-on-one lessons on clarinet and saxophone.
 Carter was the conductor of the school Concert Band, and the school Saxophone Ensemble and led the School's Swing Band.